aquitania99/sydney-kids-activities/README.md

 6. activities.db               ← 1264 venues, ready to query
 ```

 At every step, data is validated before it moves forward.
-If step 2 fails (network error), step 3 never runs — but step 4 (other sources) still does.
-If a single record fails validation in step 2, that record is skipped — the rest of the batch continues.
+If step 2 fails (network error), step 3 never runs, but step 4 (other sources) still does.
+If a single record fails validation in step 2, that record is skipped, the rest of the batch continues.

 ---